geokarant/geokarant.github.io/_news/announcement_2.md

 ---

-I participated in the Horizon-Europe DisAI project Workshop in Bratislava, Slovakia!
-Our MeVer group presented a session on "Opportunity seeking and proposal writing"
+We participated as partners of the Horizon-Europe DisAI project in the Research Management Workshop in Bratislava, Slovakia!
+Our MeVer group presented the session on "Opportunity seeking and proposal writing"